Fixed Price vs. Cost Plus contract - What’s the right option for your new home build or renovation?

 What to look out for when entering into a Cost Plus Contract:

-3. Confirm that the contract specifies how costs will be tracked, approved, reported, and paid.
-This includes how often invoices will be submitted, how the homeowner will be notified of any cost overruns, and how variations will be priced and the impact they may have on the building timeline.
+This includes how often invoices will be submitted, how you will be notified of any cost overruns, and how Variations will be priced and the impact they may have on the building timeline.

-4. Establish the time involved for you to actively manage approvals, costs, and paperwork during the project.
 While some may opt for the Cost Plus approach with a view to saving money, the hours needed to actively manage the project and the value of your time should be factored in.
+The more you outsource this to your builder, the more you will be charged as an hourly rate, lump sum or margin.

 Ultimately, the decision between a Fixed Price and a Cost Plus Contract comes down to your personal preference, the type of project, and your financial goals.

-Need to borrow money for your project or prefer the builder to bare the risk and be accountable to deliver on time and within budget – then a Fixed Price Contract is going to be more suitable.
+If you want more certainty of cost, need a Construction Loan for your project, or prefer your builder to bare the risk and be accountable to deliver on time and within budget – then a Fixed Price Contract is going to be more suitable fo ryou.
 It provides peace of mind and a much clearer indication upfront of what will be delivered for the agreed costs.

 Related Articles: